Transferring Files

 rclone

 The rclone a command-line program that can be used to manage your file over SFTP.
 Rclone supports over 40 cloud storage backends, as well as standard transfer protocols like SFTP.
-This is a use case using rclone to migrate data from legacy storage to IDSC CES on apex.idsc.miami.edu using the default rclone on Pegasus, rclone v1.39.
+This is a use case using rclone to migrate data from legacy storage to IDSC CES on apex.idsc.miami.edu using the latest version of rclone on Pegasus, rclone v1.63.1.

 $ ssh pegasus.ccs.miami.edu